CumulusNetworks/docs/content/cumulus-linux-57/Layer-3/Address-Resolution-Protocol-ARP.md

 {{< /tab >}}
 {{< /tabs >}}

-If you are running two interfaces in the same broadcast domain (typically seen when using {{<link url="Virtual-Router-Redundancy-VRR" text="VRR">}}, which creates a `-v0` interface in the same broadcast domain), set `/proc/sys/net/ipv4/conf/<INTERFACE>/medium_id` to *2* on both the base SVI interface and the -v0 interface so that only one of the two interfaces replies when getting an ARP request.
+If you are running two interfaces in the same broadcast domain (typically seen when using {{<link url="Virtual-Router-Redundancy-VRR" text="VRR">}}, which creates a `-v0` interface in the same broadcast domain), set `/proc/sys/net/ipv4/conf/<INTERFACE>/medium_id` to *2* on both the base SVI interface and the -v0 interface.
+In this case only one of the two interfaces replies when getting an ARP request.
 This prevents the v0 interface from proxy replying on behalf of the SVI (and the SVI from proxy replying on behalf of the v0 interface).
 You can only prevent duplicate replies when the ARP request is for the SVI or the v0 interface directly.

 {{< tabs "TabID174 ">}}
 {{< tab "NVUE Commands ">}}